Too many islands, too little time! Thailand alone has more than its

 destinations.
 Limestone cliffs, turquoise waters, white sand beaches and

-miles of trackless forest make Phi Phi a perfect tropical island.
-Ko
+miles of trackless forest make Phi Phi a perfect tropical island. - Ko Phra Thong

 Thai, phra thong means golden Buddha, and a legend tells of how a